 The backset of a door is the distance (in inches) from the edge of the door to the center of the bore hole.

-Center to Center is the measurement from the center of one bore hole to the center of the other bore hole on a door.
+Handle to Center is the measurement from the center of the thumb latch bore hole to the center of the thru bolt hole on a door.
 This measurement is extremely important when ordering a Handle Set.
-Common measurements are 5-1/2", 3-5/8" and 8".
 To ensure you get the correct product be sure to take this measurement before placing your order.